John Russell (Australian painter): Later years

 Russell married his second wife in 1912, the American singer Caroline de Witt Merrill, who was a friend of Russell's daughter and went by the stage name of Felize Medori.
 Russell and his new wife moved between Italy, Switzerland, and England, where Russell's five sons served in the Allied forces during the First World War.
 In 1922, Russell briefly lived in New Zealand where he helped one of his sons start a citrus farm.

 In 1921, Russell returned to the Sydney area, where he lived in a fisherman's cottage in suburb of Watsons Bay and had a small wooden studio on Sydney Harbour.
 He suffered a fatal heart attack in 1930 while lifting rocks to build a wall outside his cottage.

 Legacy

 Russell's daughter, Madame Jeanne Jouve, known in Paris as a singer, stated that he had built up a collection of impressionist works—Van Gogh, Gauguin, Bernard, Guillaumin—which he intended to give to Australia, but none is known to have survived beyond his death.

 Sydney artist Thea Proctor, a cousin of Russell's, did much to promote his work in her later years.
+She died in 1966.
+Her cousin was Emmie Russell who was an orthoptist and she gained a large collection of paintings by Proctor and her uncle John Russell.
+She had a large collection of art that she donated to Australian galleries.

 He was also a lifelong friend of Tom Roberts, one of the main figures of the Australian Heidelberg School of impressionism.
 Russell was not directly involved in this movement, giving him the title "Australia's Lost Impressionist".

 The first feature-length documentary about Russell, Australia’s Lost Impressionist: John Russell, was released in 2018.
 Directed by Catherine Hunter and narrated by actor Hugo Weaving, the film was partially shot at Belle-Ile.

+In 2023, Russell's 1897 painting Souvenir de Belle-Île sold at Deutscher and Hackett in Melbourne for A$3,927,273, making it the most expensive of his publicly auctioned works.